JarIsCoding/jobinterest/README.md

 Jobs that interest You
 Created using browser router in the react framework

-Peer reviewer -
+Peer reviewer - Brandon Nguyen 3/16/2024 @ 2:19PM
-Peer review -
+Peer review - All the requirements for the assignment are fulfilled.
+The info for each page is organized pretty nicely.
+You used routing and provided hyperlinks, which is good.
+Great job!

 # Getting Started with Create React App